globocom/enforcement/README.md

         - cluster2
         - cluster3
 ```
 The rancher.filters, rancher.labels and rancher.ignore fields are specific to Rancher.
-Other Kubernetes services may have other values.
+Other cluster sources may have other values.
 You can get all the examples of ClusterRules objects [here](https://github.com/globocom/enforcement-service/tree/master/examples).